dyl-tran/dyl-tran/README.md

 ### 💬 About Me

 I'm Dylan.
-I'm currently a student studying in Computer Engineering.
+I'm a student studying in Computer Engineering.
 I work part time as an IT Student Assistant.

 I'm currently learning to become a full-stack developer.